AgnosticUI/agnosticui/site/docs/docs/setup.md

 ### Angular

-To use the agnostic-angular package in your project do the following:
+To use the `agnostic-angular` package in your project do the following:

+<div class="mbe16"></div>

-The angular implementation leverages [nx](https://nx.dev/) and you can find an example application configured in [agnostic-angular/angular.json](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-angular/angular.json) and also view the application's [main template](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-angular/apps/examples/src/app/app.component.html).
+AgnosticUI's angular implementation was set up as an [nx](https://nx.dev/) [library type](https://nx.dev/l/a/structure/library-types).
+But, you can also find an example application configured in [agnostic-angular/angular.json](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-angular/angular.json), and also view its [main template](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-angular/apps/examples/src/app/app.component.html).

 See the Angular Getting Started [README](https://github.com/AgnosticUI/agnosticui/tree/master/agnostic-angular#getting-started) to run an example application.